ilkinisler/LM-Hallucinations/README.md

    - **Performance**: ~90-95% validation accuracy in truthfulness classification across all model classes using "GPT-judge" (a finetuned model).
    - **Key Findings**: Scaling models alone does not resolve truthfulness issues; fine-tuning and improved objectives are critical.
    - **License**: Apache-2.0.

-Key Findings:
-Benchmark Design:

-817 questions across 38 categories designed to provoke falsehoods.
-Evaluates truthfulness and informativeness.
-Performance:

-Best model (GPT-3-175B) achieved 58% truthfulness compared to 94% for humans.
-Larger models were more prone to falsehoods, highlighting the inverse scaling phenomenon.
-Applications:

-Detecting hallucinations in AI-generated text.
-Assessing reliability for critical applications like healthcare and law.
-Informing training strategies to reduce biases.
-Traceability:

-While not directly focusing on output tracing, the benchmark aids in understanding the origins of imitative falsehoods.
-Conclusion:
-Scaling models alone does not resolve truthfulness issues; fine-tuning and improved objectives are critical.
-TruthfulQA is a valuable tool for evaluating and improving model reliability.

 ---